 Marco Reus vs. Omar Mascarell

 Much like the battle above, these two men should see a great deal of each other on Matchday 31.
 Dortmund captain Reus has been in stunning form this campaign, floating behind and bursting beyond Götze and Paco Alcacer as a perfect supporting act to Dortmund’s leading line.
-The result has been a third-best goal scoring return (15) of the 29-year-old’s Bundesliga career and a further six assists for his teammates to feast upon.
+The result has been a joint-second-best goal scoring return (16) of the 29-year-old’s Bundesliga career and a further eight assists for his teammates to feast upon.

 Reus has been every bit Dortmund’s talisman this season, with the new father leading from the front in pursuit of a first Bundesliga winners medal.
 His movement, especially alongside such a fluid, dynamic front line, will take near constant monitoring and will ensure that Mascarell is in for a busy day at the office.

-The Spanish midfielder has emerged as a key figure in Schalke’s midfield over recent weeks, featuring in six of Schalke’s last nine games - missing two of those through injury - and starting five.
+The Spanish midfielder has emerged as a key figure in Schalke’s midfield over recent weeks, featuring in seven of Schalke’s last ten games - missing two of those through injury - and starting six.
 Compare that to just four appearances in the 20 previous games - with two starts - and you can see how the former Real Madrid man has forced himself into the Royal Blues’ first-team reckoning under Huub Stevens.

 “Every coach has a different strategy.
 Stevens and his coaching team have placed a lot of value on the team working hard as well as having fun on the pitch,” Mascarell previously explained to schalke04.com and clearly his hard work is paying off.
 Combative, full of running and industry, Mascarell will need to be at his very best up against Reus and will be tasked with closing down the grey area between defence and midfield that Dortmund so love to exploit.